Ryankashkooli/ELK_Stack_Project/README.md

 ELK-server	No	10.2.0.1-16
 DVWA 1	No	10.0.0.1-16
 DVWA 2	No	10.0.0.1-16
+DVWA 3  No  10.0.0.1-16
 In addition to the above, Azure has provisioned a load balancer in front of all machines except for the jump box.
 The load balancer's targets are organized into the following availability zones:

-Availability Zone 1: Web-1 + Web-2 Availability Zone 2: ELK
+Availability Zone 1: Web-1 + Web-2 + Web-3 Availability Zone 2: ELK

-ELK Configuration
+# ELK Configuration

 The ELK VM exposes an Elastic Stack instance.
 Docker is used to download and manage an ELK container.